Alanna Smith: Unrivaled

+Overseas

+In the 2019–2020 season, Smith played for Incheon S-Birds of the Women's Korean Basketball League and was named to in the All-Star team.

+Smith returned home to Australia after signing with the Adelaide Lightning for the 2020 WNBL season.
+However, she ultimately missed the shortened season due to an ankle injury sustained in the 2020 WNBA season.
+Smith joined the Lightning for the 2021–22 WNBL season and was selected to the All-WNBL Second Team.
+Following her release by the Indiana Fever during the 2022 WNBA season, Smith returned to Australia once again and signed with the NBL1 team, the Townsville Flames, winning a championship.

+In the 2022–2023 season, Smith played for AZS AJP Gorzów Wielkopolski of the Basket Liga Kobiet.
+Smith was named the MVP of the league.

+In the 2023–2024 season, Smith played for Emlak Konut of the Turkish Super League.

+Smith played for the Shandong Six Stars in the WCBA during the 2024–2025 season.

 National team career

 Youth level

 Smith made her international debut for the Sapphires at the 2011 FIBA Oceania Under-16 Championship in Canberra.
 Smith represented the Sapphires at the Under-17 World Championship in the Netherlands the following year, where they finished in fifth place.
 Smith then made her debut for the Gems at the 2014 FIBA Oceania Under-18 Championship in Fiji.
 Smith represented the Gems at the Under-19 World Championship in Russia the following year, where they finished in third place and took home the bronze medal.
 She also earned a spot on the All-Tournament Team, awarded to the five strongest players of the tournament.

 Senior level

 At age 20, Smith was selected to the Opals team that competed in the 2017 FIBA Women's Asia Cup in India.
-She made an immediate impact, averaging 10.8 points and 5.3 rebounds (2nd and 3rd-highest in the team, respectively) in 14.5 minutes per game, helping Australia finish the tournament as runners-up and qualify for the World Cup the following year.
-Her best game was the quarter final, in which she amassed 20 points and 9 rebounds in just 15 minutes of court time.
+She made an immediate impact, averaging 10.8 points and 5.3 rebounds (2nd and 3rd highest for the team, respectively) in 14.5 minutes per game, helping Australia finish the tournament as runners-up and qualify for the World Cup the following year.
+Her best game was the quarter-final, in which she amassed 20 points and 9 rebounds in just 15 minutes of court time.

-In 2018, Smith represented the Opals in her first major international tournament – the 2018 FIBA Women's Basketball World Cup, held in Tenerife, Spain.
+In 2018, Smith represented the Opals in her first major international tournament—the 2018 FIBA Women's Basketball World Cup, held in Tenerife, Spain.
 She averaged 14.4 minutes of court time for 6.3 points and 2.3 rebounds per game, with her best game yielding 10 points and 5 rebounds (vs Argentina).
 She also scored 10 points in the final vs USA.